A Practical, Transparent Approach to Mediation Costs

 Ready to Take the First Step?

-If you're considering mediation, the first step is to schedule your Pathway Planning Session.
-This meeting helps determine if our process is a good fit and allows us to provide a clear plan and pricing options.
+If you're considering mediation, the first step is to schedule your complimentary 15 minute call with our team.
+This meeting helps determine if our process is a good fit and allows us to provide a clear plan for your next steps.
+We start the mediation process with a planning session so you know your path ahead.

 If your mediation is court-ordered, click here to learn more about court-ordered mediation.